BartekSkr/star-wars-characters/README.md

 - animation after hovering navbar tabs in Navbar.tsx
 - add transitions after changing theme
 - tailwind in spinner component
+- tailwind in spinner
+- change width of back button in CharacterItem.tsx (optional)

 ### About